 Were the British helping the Jews establish a state?

 Another interesting topic was the Balfour Declaration, which was signed by the UK’s Foreign Secretary in 1917.
-Our Palestinian guide said that if the 1948 was a Nakba (“Catastrophe” in Arabic), then the Balfour Declaration was the first Nakba.
+Our Palestinian guide said that if the 1948 War was a Nakba (“Catastrophe” in Arabic), then the Balfour Declaration was the first Nakba.
 Why?
-Because the Foreign Secretary, Balfour, wrote this public statement: “His Majesty’s government view with favour the establishment in Palestine of a national home for the Jewish people, and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country.”
+Because the Foreign Secretary, Balfour, wrote this public statement: “His Majesty’s government views with favor the establishment in Palestine of a national home for the Jewish people, and will use their best endeavors to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country.”

-And here’s a bit about Balfoure’s Declaration by the Economist:
+And here’s a bit about Balfour’s Declaration by the Economist:

-Near the end of the tour we returned to the 1948 War, which is called the Independence War by the Israelis and the Nakba (“catastrophe”) by the Palestinians.
-The Palestinian guide talked about the millions of refugees, who had to leave their homes and move to different Arab countries or regions, like Lebanon, Syria, the West Bank and Gaza Strip.
-Then he talked about the fact that Israel deprives those refugees – not matter if they are first generation refugees or their descendants – of the Right of Return.
-The State of Israel and many Israelis say that the Palestinian Right of Return is no realistic.
+Near the end of the tour, we returned to the 1948 War, which is called the Independence War by the Israelis, and the Nakba (“catastrophe”) by the Palestinians.
+The Palestinian guide talked about the millions of refugees, who had to leave their homes and move to different Arab countries or regions, like Lebanon, Syria, the West Bank, and the Gaza Strip.
+Then he talked about the fact that Israel deprives those refugees – no matter if they are first-generation refugees or their descendants – of the Right of Return.
+The State of Israel and many Israelis say that the Palestinian Right of Return is not realistic.
 To which homes will they return?
 The homes which were abandoned during the war were taken by the state and later passed on to Jewish residents.
 One of the tour members asked if there was any nation which already used the Right of Return before the Palestinians, and the two guides couldn’t think of such a nation.
 “But most of today’s refugees come from dangerous countries, so they don’t want to return,” commented the Israeli guide.